anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

             </html>

     *  -  Header HTML
        -  HTML markup that should be added as a Header

-          - SharePoint
-          - Salesforce
-          - Box
-          - OneDrive
-          - Google Drive
-          - Dropbox
-          - SFTP
-          - File System

-          `List of Microsoft Flow connectors <https://flow.microsoft.com/en-us/connectors/>`_

        -  .. code-block:: html